 Set the locking strategy on the BackingMap.
 You cannot change the locking strategy for each transaction.
 An example XML snippet that shows how to set the locking mode on a map using the XML file follows, assuming cc is the namespace for the objectgrid/config namespace:

-<cc:backingMap name="RuntimeLifespan" lockStrategy="PESSIMISTIC" /> pessimistic lock is held until the application completes the transaction.
-Typically, the pessimistic locking strategy is used in the following situations:
+<cc:backingMap name="RuntimeLifespan" lockStrategy="PESSIMISTIC" />

 Pessimistic locking